 The Apple iPhone 12 is no doubt going to be one of the biggest phone launches of 2020 – when it finally arrives – and we've been busy analysing all the incoming iPhone 12 leaks and rumours so that we're as well informed as we can be ahead of the launch event.

 As you can see from the header image above – a concept rendering from the fine folks at EverythingApplePro – there's plenty to get excited about, and this phone is set to be the best-looking and most powerful iPhone in history.

-All the signs are pointing towards four iPhone 12 models arriving this September (or thereabouts, with a bunch of mouth-watering technology added – faster screen refresh rates, better cameras, and an all new iPhone 12 design modelled after the flatter look of the iPad Pro tablets.
+All the signs are pointing towards four iPhone 12 models arriving this September (or thereabouts), with plenty of new features and upgrades technology to get excited about – faster screen refresh rates, better cameras, and an all-new iPhone 12 design modelled on the iPad Pros could be on the cards.